xsyn/fight-neo-parse/README.md

-# data-playground
+# fight-neo-parse

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to parse scraped fighter data, and format it into 2 CVS' for import into Neo4J.

 ## Usage

-FIXME
+### Redis

 ## License